 OVERVIEW: The Hyams Foundation focuses its grantmaking on affordable housing, teen development, civic engagement in Boston and Chelsea communities.

 In the past, there have been three types of organizations that receive Hyams’ support: ones that provide affordable housing, ones that help at-risk teenagers, and ones that get low-income minorities involved in their communities.
 But today, this funder is all about racial equality in Boston and Chelsea.
 The overarching theme of all of Hyams grantmaking is reducing racial and ethnic disparities in all areas of life.
-If you're going to pitch a civil engagement program to Hyams, it should aim to build grassroots leadership development, increase voter engagement, or further racial equality public policy.
-If you're running a housing organization, your proposal had better create and preserve sustainable homes for families of color and with low income in Boston or Chelsea neighborhoods.
-Your teen development grant proposal should demonstrate how your non-profit will help teenagers graduate high school and be successful in the workplace.
+Nonprofits looking to pitch a civil engagement program to Hyams should aim to build grassroots leadership development, increase voter engagement, or further racial equality public policy.
+Nonprofits running a housing programs should focus proposals on sustainable homes for families of color and with low income in Boston or Chelsea neighborhoods.
+Teen development grant proposals should demonstrate how a nonprofit will help teenagers graduate high school and be successful in the workplace.
 This funder is also interested in funder collaboratives.